-Known for its lovely beaches, Yoichi is popular with surfers in the warmer months of the year.
+Known for its lovely beaches on Hokkaido’s north shore, Yoichi is popular with surfers in the warmer months of the year.
 However, it is also a good choice for those who want to enjoy a touch of the gourmet life.
-It goes without saying that the area boasts fresh, delicious seafood, but it is also beginning to develop a reputation for wines, too.
-One winery and restaurant that comes recommended is The Occi Gabi.
-They welcome visitors from elementary school age and up, and the owner speaks both English and German.
-Yoichi is also home to the Nikka Whiskey Distillery, famous as the origin of Japanese whiskey and, more recently, as the inspiration for the popular NHK “Massan” morning drama.
-Nikka founders Masataka Taketsuru and his Scottish wife Rita were the models for the characters in the series.
+It goes without saying that the area boasts fresh, delicious seafood, but it is also developing a reputation for wines.
+The destination winery Occi Gabi welcomes visitors from elementary school age and up.
+Yoichi is also home to the Nikka Whisky Distillery, famous as the origin of Japanese whisky and the inspiration for the 2016 NHK morning drama “Massan,” which depicted Nikka founders Masataka Taketsuru and his Scottish wife Rita.

 Wakayama: Koyasan and Stationmaster Cat

-The Koyasan (Mount Koya) area is a World Heritage site and has been a sacred spot for Japanese Buddhism since the monk Kukai set up residence there in 816.
+South of Osaka, the Koyasan (Mount Koya) area is a World Heritage site and has been a sacred spot for Japanese Buddhism since the monk Kukai set up residence there in 816.
 The centerpiece is Okunoin Cemetery, comprised of some 200,000 stone monuments set among a cedar forest.
-It is hard to sum up the atmosphere at Okunoin, but a combination of “spiritual, tranquil, ethereal and eerie” might cover it.
 Scores of other temples can be found in the vicinity, some of which offer lodgings to tourists and the chance to experience shojin ryori (vegetarian Buddhist cuisine) and meditation.
-Less than an hour from this quintessential Japanese experience is another “only-in-Japan” attraction: Nitama, the Stationmaster Cat.
-Presiding over Kishi Station on the Kishikawa train line in Kinokawa, Nitama follows in the footsteps of her late predecessor, the “legendary” Tama.
+Less than an hour from this quintessential Japanese experience is another only-in-Japan attraction: Nitama, the Stationmaster Cat.
+Presiding over Kishi Station on the Kishikawa train line in Kinokawa, Nitama follows in the footsteps of her late predecessor, the legendary Tama.
 The cat is credited for bringing the station back from the brink of financial ruin and tourists now flock to the area, which now celebrates all things feline.

 Mine, Yamaguchi: Akiyoshido Limestone Cave